 How to use your health services

 Self-care is the best choice to treat minor illnesses, ailments and injuries.
-A range of common illnesses and complaints, such as aches and pains, coughs, colds, upset stomachs and sore throats can be treated with over-the-counter medicines and plenty of rest.
-Remember, whether treated or not, most of these will get better.
+Common illnesses and complaints, such as aches and pains, coughs, colds, upset stomachs and sore throats can be treated with over-the-counter medicines and plenty of rest.
+Most of these conditions improve whether you get treatment or not.

 - paracetamol, aspirin and ibuprofen